phetsims/phet-info/deployment-info/sim_deployment.md

 - [ ] Check out the correct shas for dependencies: `grunt checkout-shas`
 - [ ] If you've branched (for the purposes of patching) any of the dependency repositories since the last rc version was published, you'll need to explicitly checkout those branches.
 For example, if you branched vegas for the 1.1 release of graphing-lines, do `cd ../vegas ; git checkout graphing-lines-1.1`.
 - [ ] Update the version identifier in package.json.
 The identifier should contain "rc", e.g. "1.0.0-rc.2".
 Commit & push.
+ * for PhET-iO the identifier should include "phetiorc"
 - [ ] Run the build process: `grunt`
+ * for PhET-iO use instead `grunt --brand=phet-io`
 - [ ] Deploy to the server: `grunt deploy-rc` to deploy the rc version using the build-server.
 - [ ] Check out master for dependencies: `grunt checkout-master` (optional)
 - [ ] After following these steps, please update the "latest SHAs under testing" link above, if appropriate.